 Bingbingbing.
 “Take your seats and fasten your seat belts.”
 The captain sounded dead serious.
 Ohhhh man.
 I peeked out a window and saw gigantic cumulus clouds surrounding us.
 A plane doesn’t mind clouds.
 But Keri minds clouds.
 Especially when they look like anvils and enormous mushroom caps!
 I shoved a bottle of lavender essential oil under my nose and took deep breaths.
 I concentrated on simple mantras like it’s temporary and the pilot is used to this.
 If the turbulence kept up, I would be bleeding from my cuticles the way little Jacob’s nose was.
 We were bouncing along as if the clouds produced potholes.
 I glanced at Zach who was happily designing a mosaic board.

 A thought popped into my mind.
 He doesn’t know fear about this.
 At all.
 He is just fine.
 He proceeds and pays no attention to the clouds, to the captain’s call, to the rocking and jolting going on.
 He is peaceful.
 He is trusting.
 And two new ideas entered my mind.
 One, if he sees or feels my fear, it could set him off.
 Not only now, but for all future flights.
 And I don’t want that to happen and hinder our ability to go places.
 Two, if I could trust the pilot to keep us safe, then I could let go a little.
-I admit I am one of those who thinks what if the pilot had a few too many last night or had champagne at brunch before reporting to work?
+I admit I am one of those who thinks what if the plane has a malfunction?
+What if the hydraulics fail?
+Has the pilot been in a situation like that?
+Would s/he know how to handle it?
 I realized I have to KNOW people to trust them.
 For the most part.
 And I don’t trust easily.
 If something or someone is unfamiliar, I proceed with caution.
 The way Zach is with bags and zippers…needing to check them, needing to know they are okay in the way that brings him contentment, needing them to feel just right, secure, and “on duty”…that’s how I am with trust.
 And Zach can be okay one minute, but in the next, the contentment he felt evaporates for some reason, and it’s scary.
 Things become uncertain and anxious.
 Same goes for me in a plane.
 Flying in an airplane is one big put-your-trust-in-a-stranger experience.
 I can be okay one moment, and then turbulence happens and I’m left not trusting the air, the weather, the hydraulics, the pilot, the control towers.
 It’s irrational.
 Just as checking zippers over and over is.
 The underlying mechanism is the same.

 I tried being like Zach just then.
 Removing my shoulder bones from my earlobes, I focused on a picture in a magazine.
 I couldn’t read the article but that’s okay.
 I dealt with the shaking and tried trusting.
 And the more I tried, the better it felt.
 My elbows were sore, my head had some bumps, my pants were soaked, and my throat dry, but my nerves were soothed.
 Soon the potholes disappeared, and I actually fell asleep for a while.
 I made sure to keep my elbow tucked in.